tejo/boxed/README.md

 # link local app to dropbox (follow the instructions)
 ./boxed --oauth

-# put a markdown file in the posts folder in your dropbox directory and publish it with:
+# put a markdown file in the published folder in your dropbox directory and publish it with:
 ./boxed --refresh

 #run the server with